 The council is not a governing board, but a council meant to provide a faculty voice to initiatives related to teaching excellence here at the University of Lethbridge.

-- David Hinger - Teaching Centre Academic Director
+- David Hinger - Teaching Centre Executive Director

 - Jill Payant - Teaching Centre Administrative Assistant

 - Dawn Burleigh (Teaching Fellow, July 2022 – June 2024)

 - Matthew Tata (Teaching Fellow, January 2022 – December 2023)

 - Deanna Oye (Teaching Fellow, July 2023 - June 2025)

 - Sonya von Heyking (Teaching Fellow, July 2023 - June 2025)

 - Romany Craig (Library, July 2023 – June 2025)

 - Ryan Harper-Brown (Fine Arts, July 2023 – June 2024)

 - Erin Kardolus (Health Sciences, July 2021 – June 2023)